 Cook the Onions, Peppers, and Sausage

-Cook the onions, pepper, and sausage in a large skillet over medium-high heat until cooked through (no pink remains in the sausage).
+- Cook the onions, peppers, and pork sausage in a large skillet over medium-high heat until cooked through (no pink remains in the sausage).
+Drain thoroughly on paper towels.

 Break the sausage meat up while it’s cooking so that it’s nice and crumbly.
-You can do this with a simple wooden spoon, but I find an old fashioned potato masher works really well.
+You can do this with a simple wooden spoon or a special meat chopper tool, but I find that an old-fashioned potato masher actually works best.

 Prepare the Bread and Cheese